wolfgang-stefani/Traffic-Sign-Classifier/README.md

 #### 3. Data augmentation

 Augmenting the training set (=generating additional data) helps improving the model.
 It makes the model more robust to slight variations, and hence prevents the model from overfitting.
-Augmenting techniques are "cheap tricks" because no additional data needs to be collected and only a small mount on additional computing resources are needed but performance can significantly be improved.
+Augmenting techniques are "cheap tricks" because no additional data needs to be collected.
+Only a small amount of additional computing resources is needed for improving the performance significantly.

 Augmentation techniques can be Flipping, translation, scaling (zoom), rotation and many more.
-To add more data to the the dataset, I used the rotation technique because it is quite simple to implements but triples the amount of data in my solution.
+To add more data to the the dataset, I used the rotation technique because it is quite simple to implement but triples the amount of data in my solution.

 ##### Flipping